 There are several ways to express your emotions in a healthy way.

 The first thing you can do is release your anger.
 The best way to do it is actually very primitive.
-You can go somewhere where no one will hear you to yell or scream.
-You can hit, tear or break things (just make sure you don’t hurt yourself, someone else or break something valuable).
+You can go somewhere where no one will hear you yell or scream.
+You can hit, tear or break things (just make sure you don’t hurt yourself, someone else, or break something valuable).
 Crying, weeping, and feeling sad are also an option because they will allow you to release all the tension you have been feeling inside.
 Also, talking with a friend or a therapist will help you feel much better.

 After releasing your anger, you can write yourself or the person who hurt you a letter.
 Of course, you don’t have to send it.
 Writing a letter will help you pour out all your emotions out of your body.

 Another thing you can do is talk to the person who hurt you.
 This will be helpful only if you are feeling calm and if it’s safe to talk to the person.
 If you don’t want to talk to the person directly, you can imagine a dialogue between the two of you.
 Close your eyes, think about that person and tell them out loud how you feel.
 Then, think what they could say back to you.
 When you are done, thank the person for listening and release them with gratitude.